Auchenblae

-Auchenblae (/ˌɔːxənˈbleɪ/, Achadh nam Blàth) is a village in the Kincardine and Mearns area of Aberdeenshire, formerly in Kincardineshire, Scotland.
+Auchenblae (/ˌɔːxənˈbleɪ/, /sco/, Achadh nam Blàth) is a village in the Kincardine and Mearns area of Aberdeenshire, formerly in Kincardineshire, Scotland.
 The village was known for its weavers, a whisky distillery and the annual Paldie's Fair horse market.

 Etymology

 The name is a derivation from the Gaelic for "Field of Flowers" possibly due to the growing of flax in bygone times.
 Several spelling variations have historically been used, including Auchinblae, Auchinblay and Auchynbleay.

 Geography

 Auchenblae is located in the valley of the Luther Water, approximately 24 miles south of Aberdeen and 5 miles north of Laurencekirk.
 Gilbert’s Hill, to the southeast, is home to the village war memorial, while Black Hill rises on the west side.
 The Luther Water flows north to south along the western edge of the village, joined within the settlement by two smaller burns, the Hodden Burn and Burnie Shag.
 The High Street winds down the hill to Monboddo Street and then climbs steeply again toward St. Palladius' Chapel.